zkonduit/ezkl-swift-package/README.md

 # EZKL iOS Package

 Welcome to the **EZKL iOS Package**!
-This repository provides a Swift Package for integrating the [EZKL](https://ezkl.xyz) library into your iOS applications using Swift Package Manager.
+This repository provides a Swift Package for integrating the [EZKL](https://github.com/zkonduit/ezkl) library into your iOS applications using Swift Package Manager.
 With this package, you can utilize EZKL's zero-knowledge proof capabilities directly within your Xcode projects.

-> **Note:** This is an experimental project and should not be used in production environments.
+> **Note:** This repository is an experimental project and should not be used in production environments.

 ---